tomyHHC/tomyhhc.github.io/aboutme.md

 bigimg: /assets/legend-cover.jpg
 ---

 My name is Hsiang Chi Huang.
 If it's hard for you to remember, just call me Tomy.
 I'm major in Computer Science and minor in Business at BYU-Provo.
-I'm a cool Taiwanese guy who is and will influence the world!^^
+I'm a cool Taiwanese guy who is and will influence the world! :smile:

 My goals are to be a/an: